ChristianLentz/christianlentz.github.io/README.md

 # About Me

 I am a current undergraduate student at Macalester College in St. Paul, Minnesota.
 I have nearly finished my BA in Mathematics and Computer Science and hope to attend graduate school as a next step towards a career in research and academia.
-This website highlights my research interests and some of the projects that I have completed during my time as an undetgraduate.
+This website highlights my research interests and some of the projects that I have completed during my time as an undergraduate.
 If you are interested in my research/work experience or wish to contact me, then check out [my CV](ChristianLentz_CV.pdf).

 # Research Interests